SL1-Simplex: Safe Velocity Regulation of Self-Driving Vehicles in Dynamic and Unforeseen Environments: Introduction

 This paper is organized as follows.
-In Section II, we present the preliminaries including longitudinal vehicle model and model-learning based $\mathcal{L}_{1}$-Simplex architecture.
-Safety envelope is formulated in Section III.
-In Section IV, we present the off-line-built ideal vehicle model and finite-time model learning procedure.
-We investigate the safe switching control of off-line-built models and inferred model via model learning in Section V, building on which Section VI presents $\mathcal{L}_{1}$-Simplex design.
-We present numerical simulations in Section VII.
-We finally present our conclusions and future research directions in Section VIII.
+In Section 2, we present the preliminaries including longitudinal vehicle model and the S$\mathcal{L}_{1}$-Simplex architecture.
+The safety envelope is formulated in Section 3.
+In Section 4, we present the off-line-built vehicle models and the finite-time model learning procedure, based on which, we present the S$\mathcal{L}_{1}$-Simplex design in Section 5.
+We present the experiments in Section 6.
+We finally present our conclusions and future research directions in Section 7.